AbdulkadirEroglu/site_1/README.md

 Alembic is configured in `alembic.ini` with metadata in `alembic/env.py`.

-- New databases: run `alembic upgrade head` to create all tables, then run the bootstrap script for the admin account.
+- New database: `alembic upgrade head` (creates all tables), then run the bootstrap script to seed the admin account.
-- Existing databases: run `alembic stamp head` once to align versioning with the current schema, then `alembic upgrade head` for future changes.
+- Existing database with no Alembic history: `alembic stamp head` once, then `alembic upgrade head`.
+- Creating a new migration after model changes: `alembic revision --autogenerate -m "describe change"` then `alembic upgrade head`.
+- If you see a missing `script.py.mako` error, ensure the repository contains `alembic/script.py.mako` (included here) and that `alembic.ini` points to `script_location = alembic`.

 ### Running the application